Login

 Why Choose Baltic Birch Plywood?

-1. Durability: Baltic birch plywood is known for its strength and durability.
-It is resistant to warping, cracking and splitting.
-Baltic birch plywood is a popular choice for woodworking projects because its multiple plies that are each roughly 1mm thick.
-This makes it easier to work with.
-The top and bottom layers veneers allows enough room for woodworkers like yourself to sand them without worrying about going through the veneer when compared to MDF boards.
+1. Durability: Baltic birch plywood is known for its strength and resistance to warping, cracking, and splitting.
+Its multiple plies, each roughly 1mm thick, make it easier to work with, and the top and bottom veneer layers provide ample room for sanding without concerns of sanding through the veneer compared to MDF boards.

 Birch Plywood: Various Sizes and Thicknesses